 Costume guidelines for guests 13 and under:

-- No props that look like real weapons.
-Plastic light sabers and plastic swords are okay.
+- You may not have props that look like real weapons.
+Plastic light sabers and plastic swords are OK.

 Costume guidelines for guests 14 and up:

 - Themed T-shirts, blouses, sweatshirts and hats are allowed.

 - Acceptable accessories include transparent wings, plastic light sabers, toy swords and tutus.

 - Headgear cannot cover the face.

 - Face coverings for medical purposes and to prevent the spread of COVID-19 are allowed, or may even be required.

 - Guests may only wear costumes to the event for which they have valid tickets (daytime guests without party tickets cannot dress up).